Sis Bates: Playing career

 While Sis’ senior season was cut short due to COVID-19, she still managed to be awarded with the Pac-12 All Academic Honor Roll, Senior class award candidate, and USA Softball Player of the Year Preseason watch list.

 Sis was rewarded with a 5th year along with all other athletes competing during the pandemic.
 During her Covid year and final year playing college softball, Sis became the all time husky hit leader, all time husky triples leader, became second in husky history for scored runs, and moved to 6th all time in doubles.
 She concluded her college career with awards consisting of Tom Hansen Medal Winner, Pac-12 Defensive player of the year, All- American Second Team, USA Collegiate Softball Player of the year top 10, All Pac-12 First Team, NFCA All-Region First Team, Pac-12 All-Defensive Team, Athletes Unlimited draftee, Senior Class award finalist, NFCA All- America scholar athlete, and Pac-12 Academic Honor Roll.

 During her Husky career, she has a .385 career batting average and hit .571 in 2020.
 She made zero errors in 2020 and two in 166 chances in 2019.
 She was named the Greatest Softball Shortstop of All Time by ESPN in 2020.
 She finished her career as the all-time leader in hits in program history.
 She was named Softball America Defensive Player of the Year three consecutive years from 2019 to 2021.
 She accumulated just five total errors at shortstop since the start of the 2019 season, which covered 125 games.
 Bates finished her college career with a fielding percentage of .982, the second-highest mark of any middle infielder in Washington program history.

 Professional career

 After her first professional season with Athletes Unlimited, Bates took a year off following leg injuries to help coach the University of Washington softball program.
 Even with injuries, she was named Athletes Unlimited defensive MVP during her rookie season and finished in the top nine in Athletes Unlimited standings.
 During Sis’ professional seasons, her goal is not to win but rather to continue to grow as a player.

 On January 29, 2025, Bates was drafted in the seventh round, 26th overall, by the Volts in the inaugural Athletes Unlimited Softball League draft.
+On December 1, 2025, she was drafted in the third round, 13th overall, by the Cascade in the AUSL allocation draft.